-There will be two general course deadlines of 6 December 2017 and 4 January 2018, depending on which course of study is being applied for.
+There are two general course deadlines of early December and early January, depending on which course of study is being applied for.
 Students are advised to check the course directory to see if their course has a December or January funding deadline.

-If you are applying for Graduate study, check your specific course deadline as some are earlier than 06 December 2017 - for example, the deadline for applications to the LLM is earlier.
+If you are applying for Graduate study, check your specific course deadline.
 We request that all applicants check the Graduate Admissions website for closing deadlines.
 Almost all graduate courses start in October, but, under certain circumstances, it may be possible to start a course of research in the following January or April.